 Physically, this Nikon D750 lens is up to the challenge of professional use.
 It has moisture and dust resistance, a magnesium die-cast barrel with a protective meniscus front lens.
 This best Nikon D750 lens works well with a removable tripod collar and a 52mm Slip-in filter system.

-Top 3 Macro Prime Lenses for Nikon D750 Camera
+Best Macro Prime Lenses for Nikon D750 Camera

 Zeiss Planar T* 85 mm F/1.4 ZF.2 Lens for Nikon D750 cameras is a short telephoto lens with a classic portrait focal length.
 It performs well at medium to longer lengths.
 With a 6-element lens in five segments and the Zeiss T* lens coating, you can look forward to a distortion-free performance, which only improves as the lens is stopped down.

-The f/1.4 aperture is very useful for shooting in low light plus creatively controlling a depth of field.
+The f/1.4 aperture is very useful for shooting in low light plus creatively controlling depth of field.
 Its nearly circular diaphragm helps to make a pleasing look in your photo’s out-of-focus areas.

 This Zeiss ZF.2 lens is custom made for use with Nikon F-mount cameras such as D750.
 Thanks to its electronic interface (CPU), ZF.2 lenses support all essential camera functions.
 For example, the automatic mechanisms for time, aperture setting, and program.

 The best Nikon D750 lens can accommodate manual exposure settings.
-Since the lens transmits EXIF data such as manufacturer, date, metering system and exposure to the camera, photographers don’t need to set manual parameters.
+Since the lens transmits EXIF data such as manufacturer, date, metering system, and exposure to the camera, photographers don’t need to set manual parameters.

 Types of Lenses